 The National Arts Education Association is a service organization for the visual arts.
 On its Grants page, NAEA has compiled a list of “links to basic information about writing grants, tips, terms, sample proposals, and financial resources available on the Internet” that can also serve as a resource for performing arts programs.

 The National Endowment for the Arts (NEA) “is an independent agency of the federal government dedicated to supporting excellence in the arts, both new and established; bringing the arts to all Americans; and providing leadership in arts education.
 Funding Opportunities for Dance “assists all forms of professional concert dance by funding dance companies and presenters, and projects of all sizes.”

 The Ohio Arts Council (OAC) “is a state agency that funds and supports quality arts experiences to strengthen Ohio communities culturally, educationally and economically.”
 OAC’s Grants and Programs page offers access to funding and application information.

-Young Audiences, Inc. (YAI) “is the nation’s leading source of arts-in-education services.
-YAI’s mission and goal is to help make the arts an essential part of young people’s education.
-YAI advances the artistic and educational development of public school students by bringing young people together with professional artists of all disciplines to learn, create and participate in the arts.
-YAI program staff and teaching artists conduct professional development workshops for teachers tailored to meet the particular needs of an individual school or an entire school district.”
+Center for Arts-Inspired Learning “is the nation’s leading source of arts-in-education services.
+CAL’s mission and goal is to help make the arts an essential part of young people’s education.
+CAL advances the artistic and educational development of public school students by bringing young people together with professional artists of all disciplines to learn, create and participate in the arts.
+CAL program staff and teaching artists conduct professional development workshops for teachers tailored to meet the particular needs of an individual school or an entire school district.”
 Young Audiences of Northeast Ohio (YANEO) has a Teacher’s Resource page with links to grant writing assistance and identifying funding for arts education programs.